The Value of Robust Assortment Optimization Under Ranking-based Choice Models: Algorithms

-\subsection{{Polynomial-time Algorithm for Fixed Number of Past Assortments}}
+\subsection{Polynomial-Time Algorithm for Fixed Number of Past Assortments}

-We conclude \S\ref{sec:algorithms} by developing the first polynomial-time algorithm for {solving the robust optimization problem~\eqref{prob:robust}} for any fixed number of previously-offered assortments $M$.
-The algorithm developed in this subsection is particularly attractive due to its generality: it does not require any assumptions on the composition of products in the previously-offered assortments.
-Moreover, the algorithm allows for the radius $\eta$ in the set of ranking-based choice models to be strictly positive (see \S\ref{sec:setting}); hence, the algorithm can be applied in settings in which there are no ranking-based choice models that have perfect accuracy on the firm's historical sales data.
+We next develop a polynomial-time algorithm for solving the robust optimization problem~\eqref{prob:robust} for any fixed number of past assortments $M$.
+The algorithm developed in this subsection is particularly attractive due to its generality: it does not require any assumptions on the composition of products in the past assortments.
+Moreover, the algorithm allows for the radius $\eta$ in the set of ranking-based choice models to be strictly positive (see \S\ref{sec:setting}); hence, the algorithm can be applied in settings in which there are no ranking-based choice models that perfectly fit the firm's historical sales data.

-Our {polynomial-time} algorithm for {solving the robust optimization problem~\eqref{prob:robust} for any fixed number of past assortments} follows the same high-level strategy as developed in \S\ref{sec:twoassortments}.
+Our polynomial-time algorithm for solving the robust optimization problem~\eqref{prob:robust} for any fixed number of past assortments follows the same strategy as developed in \S\ref{sec:algorithm:twoassortments}.
 Specifically, our algorithm reduces the robust optimization problem~\eqref{prob:robust} to computing the worst-case expected revenue $\min_{\lambda \in \mathcal{U}} \mathscr{R}^\lambda(S)$ for each candidate assortment $S \in \widehat{\mathcal{S}}$ and outputting the assortment that has the maximum worst-case expected revenue.
 The correctness of such a brute-force algorithm for solving the robust optimization problem \eqref{prob:robust} follows immediately from Theorem~\ref{thm:main}.
-In the remainder of \S\ref{sec:fixed_dim}, we prove that there exists an implementation of the aforementioned brute-force algorithm which yields the following theoretical guarantee on its computational tractability: \begin{theorem} \eqref{prob:robust} can be solved in weakly $\mathcal{O}(\textnormal{poly}(n))$ computation time for every fixed $M$. \end{theorem} The above theorem holds for any choice of the radius $\eta \ge 0$ in the set of ranking-based choice models and any composition of products in the previously-offered assortments.
-We note that our algorithm is guaranteed to run in weakly, as opposed to strongly, polynomial time due to its reduction to solving linear optimization problems.
+In the remainder of \S\ref{sec:algorithms:fixed_dim}, we prove that there exists an implementation of the aforementioned brute-force algorithm which yields the following theoretical guarantee on its computational tractability: \begin{theorem} \eqref{prob:robust} can be solved in weakly $\mathcal{O}(\textnormal{poly}(n))$ time for every fixed $M$. \end{theorem} The above theorem holds for any choice of the radius $\eta \ge 0$ in the set of ranking-based choice models and any composition of products in the past assortments.
+We note that our algorithm is guaranteed to run in weakly, as opposed to strongly, polynomial-time due to its reduction to solving linear optimization problems.